dd86k/ddgst/README.md

 For example: `src/*.{d,dd}` will match all files ending with `.d` and `.dd` in the `src` directory, and will follow symbolic links.

+## Memory-mapped Files

+The mmfile mode's performance may vary on systems.
+Generally, file mode is faster on Windows, and mmfile mode is faster on Linux systems.

 # Compiling